A Leg to Stand On

 A Leg to Stand On is a 1984 autobiographical account by neurologist Oliver Sacks describing his recovery from psychogenic leg paralysis following a mountaineering accident.
-The book has been described as a skillful description of the depersonalization of functional neurological symptoms and is a recommended read for patients with body image disturbance due to traumatic injury.
+The book has been described as a skillful description of the depersonalization of functional neurological symptoms.
+Neuropsychiatric specialists who have recommended reading the book to their patients have found it can help them cope with their depersonalization symptoms.

 Synopsis

 On an early Saturday morning, Oliver Sacks geared up to climb a mountain in the Hardangerfjord in Norway.
 Despite the overcast and sullen weather, Sacks reached the summit before noon.
 However, he had not been alone.
 A bull stood no more than a few feet in front of him.
-Sacks, in a futile attempt to remain calm, lost his composure and tumbled down the side of the mountain landing atop his twisted, left leg.
+Sacks, in a futile attempt to remain calm, lost his composure and tumbled down the side of the mountain landing atop his twisted left leg.
 After examining the injury, Sacks determined that the entire quadriceps had been torn from the patella, leaving his leg useless.
 Sacks made a makeshift splint to immobilize his injured leg in order to slowly slide down the mountain, though he lost hope as the sun began setting.
 Fortunately, a couple of reindeer hunters found Sacks lying on the path during the last bits of light and were able to transport him to a local hospital for treatment.

 Upon arriving at the hospital, Sacks was diagnosed with a torn quadriceps and was transferred to another hospital in Bergen to have an operation done to reattach the muscle.
-According to Sacks' surgeon Mr. Swan, the surgery was a success; however, Sacks was not convinced that it was.
-It had become quite obvious that the leg was not healing properly upon the arrival of the physiotherapist and Sacks' inability to contract the quadriceps no matter how hard he had tried.
+According to Sacks's surgeon Mr. Swan, the surgery was a success; however, Sacks was not convinced that it was.
+It had become quite obvious that the leg was not healing properly upon the arrival of the physiotherapist and Sacks's inability to contract the quadriceps no matter how hard he had tried.
 The following morning, Sacks was woken up to his leg hanging off the side of the bed and a feeling of nauseating estrangement towards the limb.
 Sacks had described it as a "foreign inconceivable thing."
 Sacks, having experienced something similar to this with a patient of his from the past, determined that he must have acquired some form of "anosognosia" as a result of his accident.
 Unfortunately, the physicians treating Sacks did not acknowledge his illness on the basis that the operation was a success and anything that the patient was experiencing was simply a result of his own hysteria.

 Two weeks following the operation, Sacks begins to experience involuntary electrical pulses down his leg - something he attributed to neurological recovery.
-However, this improvement did nothing to improve Sacks' mental state.
-Although, when a friend of Sacks brought him his recorder and a cassette of Mendelssohn's Violin Concerto, the music brought back Sacks' hope along with his love and appreciation for life.
+However, this improvement did nothing to improve Sacks's mental state.
+Although, when a friend of Sacks brought him his recorder and a cassette of Mendelssohn's Violin Concerto, the music brought back Sacks's hope along with his love and appreciation for life.
 The next day, Sacks had his cast removed, but he could not shake the estrangement he felt towards the now naked limb.